Founded in 1997, the World Famous Alchemy Mastering is one of the UK's leading audio mastering facilities.

 Barry “Bazza” Grint

 Barry Grint.
 A mastering engineer since 1984, Barry founded Alchemy in 1998 having previously worked at Abbey Road, Porky’s Mastering, Tape One and the legendary Trident Studios.
-Barry has worked with many artists including Madonna, Prince, Oasis, Bon Jovi, David Bowie, The Rolling Stones, The Beatles and Paul McCartney.
-As a member of the Music Producers Guild Mastering Group, Barry led the development of embedding ISRC codes within broadcast WAV files.
+Barry has worked with many award winning artists including George Ezra's Double Platinum Staying At Tamara's, The Platinum single Shotgun, Tom Odell - Wrong Crowd and twice BRIT nominated Tom Walker - What A Time To Be Alive.
+Classic projects include: Madonna, Prince, Oasis, Bon Jovi, David Bowie, The Rolling Stones, The Beatles and Paul McCartney.

 Phil Kinrade started working in 1978 in the studios of Dick James Music, before going on to set up Sound Basement offering mastering and duplication.
 In 1990 they merged with Chop Em Out where he worked until 2000 when he joined Alchemy as a director.
 Phil has worked with countless artists, including Elton John, Blondie, The Specials, Fun Lovin’ Criminals, & Donna Summer.
 In recent years Phil has specialised in catalogue and compilations, restoration and duplication.